zhengMDcode/perturbo-code.github.io/pages/mydoc/mydoc_perturbox.md

 <div markdown="span" class="alert alert-success" role="alert"><i class="fa fa-server fa"></i> <b> Computes:</b>  The imaginary part of the lowest-order (so-called 'Fan') e-ph self-energy for states in a range of bands and with crystal momenta k read from a list.
 The scattering rates can also be obtained using 2/hbar * ImSigma  </div>

-Specify up to 12 variables in the input file (pert.in)
+Variables in the input file (pert.in)
   - _prefix_: the same prefix as the file 'prefix'\_epwan.h5
   - _calc\_mode_: set to 'imsigma'
   - _band\_min_, _band\_max_: bands used for transport property calculations